harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 - A **pointer** is an object that holds a memory address (typically of another variable) as its value.
 	- A pointer type is declared using an asterisk `*`, placed between the type name and the variable identifier.
 For example, `int* x` or `int *x`.
 The placement is a matter of preference (though this guide suggests next to the type name).
+	- A pointer is said to be **pointing** at an object if it holds the address of that object.
+The object that a pointer is pointing to is often referred to as the **pointee**.

 >[!warning]
 >In modern C++, the pointers that are discussed in this chapter is sometimes called "raw pointers" or "dumb pointers", in order to differentiate them from "smart pointers" which was introduced into the C++ language more recently (thus covered much later in this guide).